Stephen Lawrence murder: Friend 'could have identified sixth suspect'

 White was arrested twice, in 2000 and 2013, and files were sent to the Crown Prosecution Service in 2005 and 2014.
 But on both occasions prosecutors said there was no realistic prospect of conviction.

-Mr Brooks told the paper he believed police treating White as a witness and not a suspect was "deliberate" so White would not have to face an ID parade.

-"I believe the investigation team were corrupt and made decisions they knew would be fatal to the investigation," he said.

-"Matthew White was placed in the witness bracket when he should have been a suspect.
+Mr Brooks told the paper: "Matthew White was placed in the witness bracket when he should have been a suspect.
 I took part in three or four ID parades and they brought before me every man and his dog, and cat and rat and mouse and hamster.

-"But this guy was never put before me.
-It was a deliberate act of sabotage.
-He died without having faced court.
-It's disappointing.
-He should have been brought before a jury."

 Baroness Doreen Lawrence, Stephen Lawrence's mother, has also criticised the police handling of information about a sixth suspect in her son's murder, saying there should be "serious sanctions" against the police officers who failed to investigate White.